nxdens/ct-bone/README.md

 ## Dependencies:
-VTK, OpenCV, Graphics card, ITK, ITKVTKGlue On
+VTK, OpenCV, Graphics card, ITK, ITKVTKGlue On.
 Needs the mhd, raw data, distortion correction, background.png, and tif files to run
 ## Issues:
 1. Tiff reader not yet working due to weird header for vtk